jjelosua/pluginmirror-download/README.md

 Make sure the virtualenv is activated, if it is not run `workon pluginmirror-download`.

+This project uses github api token in order to increase the rate limit allowance.

+First Get your github token and store it in an envirorment variable called `GITHUB_TOKEN` or change the default value on `get_github_api_data.py`.
+We advise that you use enviromental variables, you can do so by using virtualenv hooks `postactivate` and `predeactivate` located in 'bin' inside your virtualenv folder.

 1. Run the script scrapes metadata from the Wordpress Plugin Mirror Site `python scrape_pluginmirror_metadata.py`